 We can offer certain features that are available only through the use of tracking technologies.

-There are two types of cookies: session cookies and persistent cookies.
 We use both session and persistent tracking technologies.
-Tracking technologies can either be persistent (i.e., they remain on your computer until you delete them) or temporary (i.e., they last only until you close your browser).
-You may be able to decline tracking technologies if your browser permits, although doing so can interfere with your use of the Site.
-Refer to the help section of your browser, browser extensions, or installed applications for instructions on blocking, deleting, or disabling tracking technologies such as cookies.
+Tracking technologies (e.g., cookies) can either be persistent (i.e., they remain on your computer until you delete them) or temporary (i.e., they last only until you close your browser).

 We encode and protect the tracking technologies that Provider sets, so that only we can interpret the information stored in them.
 You may encounter tracking technologies from our third-party service providers, that we have allowed on our Site that assist us with various aspects of our Site operations and services, such as Google Analytics.